-Be it enacted by the Senate and House of Representatives of the United States of America, in Congress assembled, That in order to remove any doubt as to the purpose of the government to discharge all just obliga- the United States tions to the public creditors, and to settle conflicting questions and inter-payment in coin, pretations of the laws by virtue of which such obligations have been or its equivalent, contracted, it is hereby provided and declared that the faith of the of all obligations United States is solemnly pledged to the payment in coin or its equivalent States, &cc. exof all the obligations of the United States not bearing interest, known cept, &c. as United States notes, and of all the interest-bearing obligations of the United States, except in cases where the law authorizing the issue of any such obligation has expressly provided that the same may be paid in lawful money or other currency than gold and silver.
-But none of said Interest-bearinterest-bearing obligations not already due shall be redeemed or paid ing obligations before maturity unless at such time United States not a hall be redeemed or paid ing obligations before maturity unless at such time United States notes shall be connot to be paid vertible into coin at the option of the holder, or unless at such time bonds before maturity, of the United States bearing a lower rate of interest than the bonds to unless, &co. be redeemed can be sold at par in coin.
-And the United States also solemnly pledges its faith to make provision at the earliest practicable of the United period for the redemption of the United States notes in period for the redemption of the United States notes in coin, APPROVED, March 18, 1869.
+Be it enacted by the Senate and House of Representatives of the United States of America, in Congress assembled, That in order to remove any doubt as to the purpose of the government to discharge all just obliga- the United States tions to the public creditors, and to settle conflicting questions and interpayment in coin, pretations of the laws by virtue of which such obligations have been or its equivalent, contracted, it is hereby provided and declared that the faith of the of all obligations of the United States is solemnly placed to the payment in only on its conjugate of the United United States is solemnly pledged to the payment in coin or its equivalent States, &co. exof all the obligations of the United States not bearing interest, known cept, &c. as United States notes, and of all the interest-bearing obligations of the United States, except in cases where the law authorizing the issue of any such obligation has expressly provided that the same may be paid in interest-bearing obligations not already due shall be redeemed or paid ing obligations not already due, lawful money or other currency than gold and silver.
+But none of said Interest-bearbefore maturity unless at such time United States notes shall be con- not to be paid vertible into coin at the option of the holder, or unless at such time bonds before maturity, of the United States bearing a lower rate of interest than the bonds to unless, &c. he redeemed can be sold at par in coin.
+And the United States also Redemption solemnly pledges its faith to make provision at the earliest practicable States notes in period for the redemption of the United States notes in coin.
+APPROVED, March 18, 1869.

 CHAP.
-II. - An Act supplementary to an Act entitled "An Act to authorize the Extension, Construction, and Use of a lateral Branch of the Baltimore and Potomac Railroad into and within the District of Columbia," approved February 5, 1867.
+II.-An Act supplementary to an Act entitled "An Act to authorize the Extension, Construction, and Use of a lateral Branch of the Baltimore and Potomac Railroad into and vol. ziv. p.
+287. 1870, ch.
+29. Vol. ziv. p.
+287. 1870, ch.
+29. 1871, ch.
+29. 1872, ch.
+29. 1872, ch.
+29. 1872, ch.
+29. 1872, ch.
+29. 1873, ch.
+29. 1872, ch.
+29. 1

 Be it enacted by the Senate and House of Representatives of the United Post, pp. 78, 161.
 States of America in Congress assembled, That the Baltimore and Potomac Baltimore and Railroad Company, which, by the act of Congress entitled "An act to Co. may enter authorize the extension, construction, and use of a lateral branch of the Washington, &c.
-Baltimore and Potomac railroad into and within the District of Colum- by either of two bia," was authorized to extend into and construct within the District of routes.
-VOL. XVI.
-PUB. -1
+Baltimore and Potomac railroad into and within the District of Colum- by either of twe bia," was authorized to extend into and construct within the District of routes.
+VOL. XVL PUB. -1